-Scholarships, Grants, and Prizes.
-Princeton, NJ: Peterson's, 2004.

-List of more than 1.7 million awards available from private sources, including foundations, corporations, and religious and civic organizations.
-Awards are listed by academic/career area; indexing includes by talent, academic performance, ethnic heritage, military service, and employment experience.
+- Scholarships, Grants, and Prizes, 2006.
+Princeton, NJ: Peterson's, 2005.
+List of more than 1.6 million awards available from private sources, including foundations, corporations, and religious and civic organizations.
+Awards are listed by academic/career area; indexing includes by talent, academic performance, ethnic heritage, military service, and employment experience. - Scholarship Handbook, 2006.
+New York: College Board, 2005.
+List of more than 2,100 scholarships, internships, and loan programs offered to undergraduates nationwide by foundations, charitable organizations, and state and federal government agencies.